dschonholtz/ValueInvestorsClub/README.md

 ![Five year short performance graph](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/FiveYearShortPerf.png?raw=true)

 The above is the non-annualized percentage change in stock price for short positions.
 This is not profit!
 As short positions want values less than one.
 We'll look at percentage gain later.
 We know a decent number of these companies would have gone under so and have been de-listed so this number will be artificially high.
-You also can see a few stocks that really hurt our average that had 4000% and 2500% gains.
+You also can see a stock that really hurt our average that had 2500% gains.

 ![Six Month Long Contest Winner Performance](https://github.com/dschonholtz/ValueInvestorsClub/blob/main/pics/SixMonthLongContestPerf.png?raw=true)